DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 fundamentally flawed.
 It\'s based on power and position rather than on principle.
 Win-win is based on the paradigm that there is plenty for everybody, that one person\'s success is not achieved at the expense or exclusion of the success of others.
-Win-win is a belief in the Third Alternative.
-It\'s not your way or my way; it\'s a better way, a higher way.

 No deal basically means that if we can\'t find a solution that would benefit us both, we agree to disagree agreeably \-- no deal.
-No expectations have been created, no performance contracts established.
-I don\'t hire you or we don\'t take on a particular assignment together because it\'s obvious that our values or our goals are going in opposite directions.
 It is so much better to realize this up front instead of downstream when expectations have been created and both parties have been disillusioned.

-Anything less than win-win in an interdependent reality is a poor second best that will have impact in the long-term relationship.
-The cost of the impact needs to be carefully considered.
 If you can\'t reach a true win-win, you\'re very often better off to go for no deal.
-Win-Win or No Deal provides tremendous emotional freedom in the family relationship.

 If family members can\'t agree on a video that everyone will enjoy, they can simply decide to do something else \-- no deal \-- rather than